 AFF strongly advises you to take out insurance to cover for such an eventuality.
 You may well feel that this is yet another expense you can do without, but if you damage your home, you could find yourself facing a bill of anything up to £20,000.

-For those who like to see the regulations in black and white, ask your Unit Admin Office for a copy of the amended JSP 464 (tri-Service Accommodation Regulations), Chapter 7.
+For those who like to see the regulations in black and white they are in JSP 464 volume 1 part 1.

 Liability insurance is not compulsory, but it is highly recommended – it does not replace contents insurance which all families are advised to have.